shapeshed/shapeshed.com/content/posts/illustrator_101_line_tools.md

-{
-  "slug": "illustrator-101-line-tools",
-  "title": "Illustrator 101 - Line Tools",
-  "date": "2007-06-23T00:00:00+01:00",
++++
+date = "2007-06-23T00:00:00+01:00"
-  "description": "The line tools offer you flexibility to draw anything from straight lines to spirals.
-Hidden within the menu you will also find tools to draw rectangles and polar grids.", "tags": [
+description = "The line tools offer you flexibility to draw anything from straight lines to spirals.
+Hidden within the menu you will also find tools to draw rectangles and polar grids." slug = "illustrator-101-line-tools" tags = ["Illustrator 101", "Illustrator"] title = "Illustrator 101 - Line Tools"

-    "Illustrator 101",
-    "Illustrator"
-  ]
-}
++++

 ## A simple line